 Welcome to Spread Your Wings™, my community arts program that first took flight at Dell Children’s Hospital’s 2017 “Art of Giving” event, in Austin, Texas.
-Spread Your Wings increased donor funding for Dell by nearly 15%, making it their biggest fundraising year for this event.
+Spread Your Wings broke fundraising records for Dell, making it their most successful “Art of Giving” to date.

 Its genesis precedes “Art of Giving:” my husband Bobby and I are continually moved to make art that is inspired by Angels and Angel Wings.
 We believe that Angels are real, loving beings who provide guidance and support throughout our lives.
 85% of the people on this planet agree: from Christianity to Judaism to Mormonism and Islam, the belief in Angels is something shared by the main religions of our world.

 When I was invited to participate in “Art of Giving,” my first inclination was to create something around this theme, because to me, all children are little Angels.
 And, what better way to help them understand and feel this connection than through the art-making process.